Goldtope1/Call-Center-Analysis/README.md

 ## INTRODUCTION

-This dataset gives descriptive information on the calls that were received by a call center in the first quarter of 2015
+This Report gives descriptive information on the calls that were received by a call center in the first quarter of 2015

 It contains the following information:<br>
 * Call ID